 If present, the level property SHALL have one of the following values, with the specified meanings:

-"pass": The rule specified by the ruleId property (§3.22.3) was evaluated, and no problem was found.

 "warning": The rule specified by the ruleId property was evaluated, and a problem was found.

 "error": The rule specified by the ruleId property was evaluated, and a serious problem was found.

-"open": The rule specified by the ruleId property was evaluated, and the tool concluded that there was insufficient information to decide whether a problem exists.

-"notApplicable": The rule specified by the ruleId property was not evaluated, because it does not apply to the analysis target.

-EXAMPLE 1: In this example, a binary checker has a rule that applies to 32-bit binaries only.
-It produces a "notApplicable" result if it is run on a 64-bit binary:

-"results": [

-{

-"ruleId": "ABC0001",

-"level": "notApplicable",

-"message": {

-"text": "\"MyTool64.exe\" was not evaluated for rule ABC0001

-because it is not a 32-bit binary."

-},

-"locations": [

-{

-"physicalLocation": {

-"uri": "file://C:/bin/MyTool64.exe"

-}

-}

-]

-}

-]

 "note": A purely informational log entry.
 The ruleId property for a result object whose level property is "note" MAY be present, if the note relates to a particular rule; otherwise ruleId MAY be absent.

 EXAMPLE 2: In this example, the tool reports an observation about the code that does not represent a problem.